logologger/NodeJS-Course/README.md

 <b>Day 10:</b>
 <p>We will be deploying our Application on Heroku and using github as a pipeline to see the changes.
 Our MongoDB will be deployed on MLabs...Thus we will be touching DevOps in NodeJS</p>

+<b>Day 11:<i>(Optional if time permits)</i></b>
+<p>We will be dealing with Docker container for Packaging our NodeJS Application and shipping it to various environments .
+We will discuss why it is used and what are the advantages it offers to us.
+Then we will be going with a Complete Example of using Docker</p>